Grothendieck-Serre in the quasi-split unramified case: The Grothendieck--Serre conjecture

-\m In \S\ref{sec:Lindel}, we construct a finite $R$-morphism $\pi\colon C \ra \bA^1_R$ that maps $Z$ isomorphically to a closed subscheme $Z' \subset \bA^1_R$, as well as an affine open $U \subset C$ containing $Z$ and $s$ such that the preimage of $Z'$ in $U$ is precisely $Z$.
-Since $C$ is Cohen--Macaulay, $\pi$ is necessarily flat, so the idea is to descend $\sE$ to a $G_{\bA^1_R}$-torsor via patching.
-We carry this out in \S\ref{sec:to-A1}: the main complication is the \emph{a priori} nontriviality of $\sE_{C\setminus Z}$, which we overcome by bootstrapping enough excision for $H^1(-, \sR_u(G))$ from excision for quasi-coherent cohomology, see \Cref{lem:excision}.
-Relatedly, since $Z$ need not be principal, the glueing is slightly more delicate than usual.
+Since $C$ is Cohen--Macaulay, our quasi-finite $\pi$ is necessarily flat, so the idea is to descend $\sE$ to a $G_{\bA^1_R}$-torsor via patching.
+We carry this out in \S\ref{sec:to-A1}: the main complication is the \emph{a priori} nontriviality of $\sE_{C\setminus Z}$, which we overcome by bootstrapping enough excision for $H^1(-, \sR_u(B))$ from excision for quasi-coherent cohomology, see \Cref{lem:excision}.
+Relatedly, since $Z$ need not be principal, the patching is slightly more delicate than usual and uses \cite{MB96}.

-\m The final step, namely, the triviality of any $G_{\bA^1_R}$-torsor $\sE$ that is trivial away from an $R$-finite closed subscheme $Z' \subset \bA^1_R$ requires almost no modifications to arguments from the literature.
-Nevertheless, we take the opportunity to include a concise exposition of this part in \S\ref{sec:A1-analysis}. \eenum \epp
+\m The final step is the analysis of a $G_{\bA^1_R}$-torsor $\sE$ that is trivial away from an $R$-finite closed subscheme $Z' \subset \bA^1_R$.
+This is a problem of Bass--Quillen type that is significantly simpler when $G$ is semisimple, simply connected, and quasi-split (the general case could be approached using the geometry of the affine Grassmannian, similarly to the techniques of Fedorov from \cite{Fed21a}).
+The key inputs to this analysis are the study of the case when $R$ is a field carried out in \cite{Gil02} (or in the earlier \cite{RR84}) and the unramified nature of the Whitehead group \cite{Gil09}*{Fait 4.3,~Lemme~4.5} that builds on earlier work of Tits and uses the assumptions~on~$G$. \eenum

+Globally, our method may be viewed as a geometric reduction of the Grothendieck--Serre conjecture for $G$ over $R$ to its case for the torus $T\ce B/\sR_u(B)$ over $R$.
+It is tempting to expect that if $G$ is no longer quasi-split but has a parabolic subgroup $P \subset G$ with a Levi $M$, then one could find a way to reduce from $G$ to $M$.
+As it stands, the sticking point in achieving this generalization is in the proof of \Cref{cor:C-and-G}: there we extend a $T$-torsor across a closed subscheme of codimension $\ge 2$ (across $Y$ in the notation of \S\ref{pp:departure}) and such extendibility fails beyond tori (although knowing how to resolve the Colliot-Th\'{e}l\`{e}ne--Sansuc purity question \cite{CTS79}*{Question~6.4} would help). \end{pp-tweak}